 House Subcommittee Advances Legislation Including Funding for Lupus Research Program

 UPDATE: on July 13, the House Committee on Appropriations advanced the fiscal year 2022 Department of Defense spending bill and its $10 million for the Lupus Research Program.
-The bill is expected to be considered by the full House of Representatives later this month.

 On June 30, the Committee on Appropriations’ Defense Subcommittee in the U.S. House of Representatives passed their fiscal year 2022 Department of Defense (DOD) appropriations bill.
 Complete details of the legislation have now been released, and we are thrilled to report that the Subcommittee has once again included $10 million for the Lupus Research Program at the DOD!